Tips, from the FBI, to avoid becoming a victim of cyber fraud:

 - Do not use links to financial institutions you receive via email.
 Log on directly to the website instead of “linking” to it from an unsolicited e-mail.

 - Only open attachments from known senders.
 Even then be aware that if you are seeming something new it could be illegitimate.
 Take the time to verify it with the sender.
+Verification should not be done via Email.
+Hackers can reply from a compromised account.

 - Always compare the link in the e-mail to the link you are actually directed to and determine if they match.